 The emerging gold standard for screenings also includes tests for apolipoprotein A1 and B levels, which correlate with HDL and LDL levels, respectively, and can give your doctor more information on how best to treat you.
-You might consider asking for these newer tests if you’re very concerned about your cardiovascular disease risk—if you have a significant family history of the disease, for example.
+You might consider asking for these newer tests if you’re very concerned about your cardiovascular disease risk — and if you have a significant family history of the disease, for example.

-Based on the newest guidelines, your doctor will consider your cholesterol numbers alongside other risk factors, like your blood pressure and age, to determine your overall risk for heart attack and stroke.
+Based on the newest guidelines, your physician will consider your cholesterol numbers alongside other risk factors, like blood pressure and age, to determine your overall risk for heart attack and stroke.

-This test uses a machine called a dual-energy x-ray absorptiometry (DEXA) scanner to measure the strength and mineral content of bones in the spine, hip and forearm.
-National guidelines say that women and men should have a bone mineral density test (BMDT) at age 65 or 70, respectively, or earlier if they have risk factors for osteoporosis such as a family history of the disease or enter into early menopause.
+This test uses a machine called a dual-energy x-ray absorptiometry (DEXA) scanner to measure the strength and mineral content of bones in the spine, hip, and forearm.
+National guidelines say that women and men should have a bone mineral density test (BMDT) at age 65 or 70, respectively, or as early as 50 if they have risk factors, such as a family history for osteoporosis.
 At Canyon Ranch, we suggest that women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.

 Bone mineral density tests have two results: Your T-score and your Z-score.

-- Used less often by most physicians, your Z-score, on the other hand, compares your bone density with the average score for your gender, age, race and weight.
-A score above -2 is considered normal; anything below that may suggest that your bone loss may be due to something other than normal aging.
-However, this score can be a bit misleading, so diagnoses of osteoporosis are based primarily on T-scores; think of your Z-score as another piece of information that your doctor can use to gauge your overall bone health picture.
+Used less often by most physicians, your Z-score, on the other hand, compares your bone density with the average score for your gender, age, race, and weight.
+A score above -2 is considered normal; anything below that suggests that your bone loss may be due to something other than normal aging.
+However, this score can be a bit misleading, so diagnoses of osteoporosis are based primarily on T-scores.
+(Think of your Z-score as another piece of information that your doctor can use to gauge your overall bone health picture.)

 A PSA score below 4.0 ng/mL is considered normal, but studies have found that prostate cancer can be present even in people with lower scores.
 Because of this, it may be more appropriate to follow the trends in your PSA score over time.
 However, there is no consensus in the medical community whether PSA testing should be done at all.
 Ask your physician if he recommends this test.